Download a PDF of the rubric used for the Graduate Fellowship applications here.

 For more information please contact Dr. Rebecca Allen, Chair, Faculty Teaching and Research Support Committee, at firstname.lastname@example.org or (205) 348-9891.

-Three awards, provided through the Graduate School, will be made in the 2017-2018 funding cycle.
+Three to four awards, provided through the Graduate School and dependent on available funds, will be made in the 2018–2019 funding cycle.
 Fellowships carry a $15,000 stipend payable in equal monthly installments over 9 months (fall and spring semesters), a full tuition grant for fall and spring, and healthcare stipend.
-Start date for the award payments will be August 2017, ending April 2018.
+Start date for the award payments will be August 15 2018, ending April 30, 2019.

 Faculty members are responsible for completing and submitting the award application and nominating the student.
-The Council on Community-Based Partnerships will select three winning faculty proposals.
-Faculty are then required to identify the student and recommend him or her to the Graduate School for approval by the Graduate School dean.
+The Council on Community-Based Partnerships will select three to four (depending on availability of funds) winning faculty proposals, with a potential graduate student identified to receive the award.
+Faculty are then required to confirm selection of the student and recommend him or her to the Graduate School for approval by the Graduate School dean.

 Student nominees must have been officially admitted to the Graduate School prior to the fellowship start date in the fall semester and be in a degree-seeking program.
 Students must be enrolled full time with 9 hours of graduate credits each semester that they receive the fellowship and not receiving any other fellowship or assistantship during the period of this award.
 Students must have completed their baccalaureate degree before they are eligible for this fellowship; therefore, those in special programs such as University Scholars are not eligible for this fellowship.
 To continue to receive the fellowship in the spring the student must continue to make satisfactory academic progress including maintaining a minimum cumulative GPA of 3.00.